 In a multichannel approach, it is understood that the bigger the number of channels, the wider is the hotel’s range, and consequently, the bigger is the number of interested travelers.
 With this in mind, multiple communication channels are offered to clients, such as:

 – Social Media

 – Text Messaging Channels

 Inside the social media, we can highlight a dozen of different channels.
-Most of travelers prefer the following social medias: Instagram, Facebook, Pinterest and Youtube.
+Most travelers prefer the following social media: Instagram, Facebook, Pinterest, and Youtube.

 Furthermore, multichannel means also which source the communication comes from: mobile, desktop, tablet or any other device connected to the internet.

 By being multichannel, you increase the chance of getting new customers and make it easier for clients to reach you when they need.
 But every channel is treated separately and customer experience can be compromised because customer data is not shared among the channels.

 Your hotel probably uses a CMS (Channel Management System), right?
 Basically, what this system does is to centralize all sales channels of the hotel, from all possible sources.
 When you update a room rate, all channels are updated as well, without having to check each one of them manually.